Drishya: Soundtrack

-Release and reception
+Reception

-Upon theatrical release on 20 June 2014, the film received positive reviews from critics.
-Performances of Ravichandran, Navya Nair and Asha Sarath received overwhelmingly positive reviews, along with the film's screenplay.
+The film received positive reviews from critics.
+The performances of Ravichandran, Navya Nair and Asha Sarath received overwhelmingly positive reviews, along with the film's screenplay.

-Shashiprasad of Deccan Chronicle rated the film 4 in a scale of 5 and said, "With the perfect screenplay, Dhrishya thrills and grips the audience right till the end with crazy star V.Ravichandran at his best performance lately, which syncs so well that the character of Rajendra Ponnappa seems tailor-made for him."
+Shashiprasad of Deccan Chronicle rated the film 4 of 5 stars and said, "With the perfect screenplay, Dhrishya thrills and grips the audience right till the end with crazy star V.Ravichandran at his best performance lately, which syncs so well that the character of Rajendra Ponnappa seems tailor-made for him."
 The reviewer of Sify.com said, "A commendable team effort and the movie is definitely worth a watch!"
-Shyam Prasad S. of Bangalore Mirror rated the film 3.5/5 and called it a "masterly remake" of the Malayalam version, and added that the film was Ravichandran's best in many years.
+Shyam Prasad S. of Bangalore Mirror rated the film 3.5/5 stars and called it a "masterly remake" of the Malayalam version, and added that the film was Ravichandran's best in many years.
 He concluded writing praises of the performances of all the lead actors.
-G. S. Kumar of The Times of India too gave a 3.5/5 rating and wrote, "Director P Vasu knows that secret and has brilliantly incorporated it in the screenplay."
+G. S. Kumar of The Times of India too gave a 3.5/5 star rating and wrote, "Director P Vasu knows that secret and has brilliantly incorporated it in the screenplay."
 He added praising the performances of the lead actors and music, and giving "a special mention" to cinematographer Madhu Neelakantan's work.
 Writing for The New Indian Express, A. Sharadhaa reviewed the film and called it "neat little thriller and a family drama".
 She commended the performances of the actors, direction, screenplay and music, and the roles of the film's cinematographer and the editor.

 Sequel

-In 2021, P. Vasu directed a sequel to Drishya named Drishya 2 (2021).
+A sequel titled Drishya 2 (2021) directed by P. Vasu was released in 2021.